Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Approximation rates

-In order to bound the right hand side of the error functional $E^{[n]}_h(f)$ in \eqref{eq:bound E tf}, we need to estimate the deviation of $f$ and $\hat{f}$ from their respective periodizations.
+In order to bound the right-hand side of the error functional $E^{[n]}_h(f)$ in \eqref{eq:bound E tf}, we need to estimate the deviation of $f$ and $\hat{f}$ from their respective periodizations.
 We derive such bounds in terms of the function